rdswan/myvnc/README.md

 # myvnc
-This is a GUI application to manage a users VNCs.
-It runs on MacOS, Windows, and Linux.
-It is launchable via both a graphical icon as well as the CLI
+This is a web based application to manage a users VNCs.
+There is a lightweight backend web server that supports this application via python CGI code.
+There is also an included python command line wrapper script which makes curl calls to perform all operations available via the web interface.
+It uses a minimal amount of packages to keep dependency requirements small.
+In order to reduce the amount of required packages, all calls to LSF are made by the command line rather than the LSF API It is fully Open Source via the Apache License 2.0

 ## Features
 - There is a tab with a visual listing of active VNC servers, with the ability to open or kill each one